Ilyes-Sellam/Ilyes-Sellam/README.md

 BackEnd and Cloud Developer
 ---------------------------

-Hi, I am Ilyes SELLAM, a BackEnd and Cloud Developer with 3 years of experience in Web development.
+Hi, I am Ilyes SELLAM, a BackEnd and Cloud Developer with 6 years of experience in Web development.
 I am a highly motivated individual with a passion for Cloud development and DevOps.
 I am a quick learner and thrive in a fast-paced environment.
 I am constantly seeking new challenges and opportunities to improve my skills and contribute to the growth of the organization.
 I am eager to bring my skills, experience, and passion to a new role where I can make a positive impact.

-*   🌍  I'm based in Setif, Algeria.
+*   🌍  I'm based in Paris, France.
 *   ✉️  You can contact me at [ilyessellam04@gmail.com](mailto:ilyessellam04@gmail.com)
-*   🧠  I'm learning FastAPI web framework for building APIs with Python
 *   🤝  I'm open to collaborating on interesting projects
 ### Skills
 <p align="left">